May I apply if I am currently a student or intern?

 Yes.
 We simply need you to tell us a little bit about yourself and how your presence would contribute to the diversification of investigative journalism.

 By investigative we mean enterprise reporting — digging up stories other reporters haven’t found yet or significantly advancing stories that have been covered, but not in depth.
 These are stories that go beyond feature reporting by offering up substantial new facts.
 They document problems and often show who’s responsible, whether a corporation, a government agency, or an elected official.

 How much time will it take to produce an investigative work for the fellowship?

 This is not the kind of story you can produce in a month or two.
 Most investigations will require extensive phone reporting, reading, and research; some might require a week or more of field reporting; others might require weeks of poring through documents or building databases.
 An investigative feature for radio or television might run 20 minutes; a print piece often runs to 5,000 words.
-So it will typically take several months to complete your reporting, several months for writing and editing, and several weeks for fact-checking and a comprehensive legal review.
+So it will typically take months to complete your reporting, months for writing and editing, and several weeks for fact-checking and a comprehensive legal review.
 Fellows almost always take a full year, and sometimes more, to finish and publish their investigations.